RonOnlyMemory/ffi/readme.md

 # ffi
-ffi is a library for calling functions with unknown signatures at runtime.
+ffi is a library for calling functions with variable lists of arguments.

 # alternatives
 if you are looking for more mature alternatives: